Who are the Institutional Holders in Triterras Inc. (TRIT)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 4.38% gain in the last 1 month and extending the period to 3 months gives it a -35.84%, and is 0.13% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.03% over the week and 9.97% over the month.
+The stock witnessed a -13.83% gain in the last 1 month and extending the period to 3 months gives it a -38.22%, and is -12.06% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.42% over the week and 9.23% over the month.

 Triterras Inc. (TRIT) Analyst Forecasts